alackles/CMSC-270-ST-23/_pages/selfeval.md

 ### Portfolio Guidelines

 This final portfolio will be a **private GitHub repository** turned in as a link to Canvas.
-Here is a $TEMPLATE for the portfolio which outlines the requirements.
+Here is a [template](https://github.com/alackles/template-270-portfolio) for the portfolio which outlines the requirements.

 In brief, your portfolio will consist of: